poojaharihar03/SuperSpeechSaga/Life of a Prison Guard - Duty and Decisions/README.md

 ### Chapter 1 Summary

-In the first chapter, Alex  learns the basics of his job as a prison guard at Stonewall .
+In the first chapter, Alex  learns the basics of his job as a prison guard at Stonewall.
 He meets key inmates, uncovers contraband, and handles his first major altercation.
 Through these experiences, Alex begins to understand the challenges of maintaining order in a prison.
-He must navigatethe fine line between authority and empathy, knowing that his decisions will have significant impacts on the lives of those around him.
+He must navigate the fine line between authority and empathy, knowing that his decisions will have significant impacts on the lives of those around him.
 Will he last long in this challenging environment, or will the pressures of the job overwhelm him?

-Here Player idea will influence how Alex is perceived by both the inmates and his fellow guards, setting the stage for future interactions and conflicts.
+Here Player's idea will influence how Alex is perceived by both the inmates and his fellow guards, setting the stage for future interactions and conflicts.
 Each decision and its outcome are scored to reflect Alex’s growing experience and reputation within the prison.

-We can also change the name of the prisoner from alex to what plater wants.
+We can also change the name of the prisoner from Alex to what player wants.